 From what I can tell the chemicals are basically light sensitive epoxy resins with turpentine like thinners in them.
 In other words the resins will destroy your entire respiratory system and are toxic to breathe and are toxic to touch and are toxic to clean up and anything they touch becomes toxic including the rags you use to clean things up with.
 The cleaning issue can be overcome, but the fumes?

 So where did I begin?
-Well I bought a Elegoo Mars 2 Pro hoping the seal and filter it has would help.
+Well I bought a Elegoo Mars 2 Pro hoping the rubber seal and built-in filter it has would help.
 It didn’t.
 But read on:

 The volatile chemicals in it damaged my lungs and throat.
-And this was while operating the printer in a dedicated space that doesn’t share the vent system of the house and in which a door and window was open blocked only by security fencing and in which a powerful blower fan was expelling the air and I only ran it for two hours before I had to shut it off and clean everything.
+And this was while operating the printer in a dedicated space that doesn’t share the vent system with the house and in which a door and window was open blocked only by security fencing and in which a powerful blower fan was expelling the air and I only ran the printer for two hours before I had to shut it off and clean everything.
 It was horrible!

-And this was in the Elegoo Mars 2 Pro resin printer which has a seal around the uv blocking lid and which has a charcoal air filter in it (I’ll write an article article about that at a later date since how they designed that system is highly problematic although my printer was better in that regard than the earlier releases of it were).
+And this was in the Elegoo Mars 2 Pro resin printer which has a seal around the uv blocking lid and which has a charcoal air filter in it (I’ll write an article article about that at a later date since how they designed the filtration system is highly problematic although my printer was better in that regard than the earlier releases of it were).

-The smell and toxins from the stuff was so bad that in just a couple of hours of running time and almost no exposure I am still dealing with the effects of the resin coughing up yellow phlegm and having difficulty breathing a week later.
+The smell and toxins from the stuff was so bad that in just a couple of hours of running time and almost no exposure I was still dealing with the effects of the resin coughing up yellow phlegm and having difficulty breathing a week later.
 This stuff is horrific.
 But it is water washable.
 That part is true.
 But it is entirely unusable and dangerous.